-For more social media gems, here is a list of my top five social media books.
+For even more social media page flipping gems, here is a list of my top five social media books.

-People (P) – who is participating on the the social site that will see this?
+People (P) – who is participating on the social site of choice?

-So, before hitting “enter”, consider your audience and, what they’ll take away.
+So. before hitting “enter”, consider your audience – your desired community.

 Objectives (O) – what are you looking to accomplish by posting your content?

-Strategy (S) – Does what your sharing fall within your overall social media plan?
+Strategy (S) – Does what your sharing fall within your social media plan?

-Is it about engagement?
-That desire for a like, comment or, share on LinkedIn, Twitter or, Facebook?
+Perhaps it’s about engagement – that desire for a like, comment or share on LinkedIn, Twitter or Facebook.

-Is it more particular to brand (or, blog) awareness?
-Maybe it’s a bit more along the lines of starting a conversation based off a post comment (engagement).
+Maybe it’s a bit more along the lines of starting a conversation based off someone commenting on your post.

 Technology (T) – on what social platform are you posting?

-I base a lot of my content sharing around my bio on each social site again, considering the vibe of the social site at hand.
+That said – considering the vibe of the social site at-hand, I base a lot of my content sharing around my bio on each social site.